 - Restart the device so it can install Windows Updates, then set the time and date.

 - Download and use Google Chrome as some school work is dependent on this browser.

 - Here are instructions for connecting to the school Wifi and installing the ZScaler certificate.

 - As a student of San Clemente, Office 365 can be installed for free.
 Follow this link, sign in with your school email and password, then click on the "Install Office" link in the top right hand corner and follow on screen instructions.
 Here is a more detailed guide.

 - Set up the email app for your school email.

 - Set up OneDrive for Business.
 This way all your work can be saved to the cloud, and it will be easy to access it and to print as well.

-- The school IT support team (in the Library at breaks) can assist in some basic set up requirements if needed.
+- The Librarians and school IT support team (in the Library at breaks) can assist in some basic set up requirements if needed.